2016 Hama offensive: Army counter-attack, new rebel advance and stalemate

-On 6 September, the Syrian Army repelled rebel assaults on Ma’an and the neighboring Karah village.
+During the second week of the offensive, the Syrian Army repelled rebel assaults on Ma’an and the neighboring Karah village.
 In the process, Syrian Army units recaptured the village of Btaysh.
 On 7 September, the Syrian Army and NDF units launched a new attack against Maardis and Taybat Al-Imam, clearing the area around Kawkab, and recaptured three villages by 9 September.

-On 11 September, following a suicide attack against Army positions, the rebels captured Kawkab.
-On 13–14 September, rebel forces launched several attacks near Maardis and Ma'an and took control of a number of checkpoints, though their assaults on the towns themselves were reportedly repelled by the government.
+On the other hand, the rebels managed to capture Kawkab on 11 September, following a suicide attack against Army positions.
+Between 13–14 September, rebel forces launched several attacks near Maardis and Ma'an and took control of a number of checkpoints, though their assaults on the towns themselves were reportedly repelled by government forces.

 As of 15 September, following the gains made in the previous two weeks, the rebels were preparing to start the second phase of their offensive to reach Hama city.
 At the same time, government forces were mobilizing for a counter-attack to regain all territory they had lost.

 Further rebel gains

 The Army launched its counter-attack on 21 September, and advanced, capturing a hilltop and several farms on the eastern edge of Maardis.
 The rebels claimed to had destroyed four Army tanks during the fighting and that they captured and executed 20 soldiers.
 The next day, the military seized several farms near Maardis.
 However, on 23 September, rebel forces reversed all government gains during a counter-attack, while there were conflicting reports on who controlled the village of Iskandariah.
 On the same day, Russian warplanes bombed a rebel headquarters in cave in Taybat al-Imam, killing 22 rebel fighters from the Free Idlib Army.

 On 24 September, the rebels captured Ma’an and al-Kabariyyah after a short battle.
 The Syrian Army subsequently launched a small-scale counter-attack, reentering al-Kabariyyah.

-On 27 September, the rebels once again advanced and captured six more villages.
-On 28 September, according to the Syrian Army, Jund al-Aqsa used chemical weapons against pro-government defenders as the group attacked and captured Karah.
+The rebels once again advanced and captured six more villages by 27 September.
+According to the Syrian Army, Jund al-Aqsa used chemical weapons against pro-government defenders as the group attacked and captured Karah on 28 September.
 In response to the rebel's advances, several pro-government units were sent as reinforcements to Hama province and soon after government forces announced a new counter-offensive.

 By 29 September, the rebels had seized 42 towns, villages and hills.
 Meanwhile, the rebel group Ahrar Darayya (originating from Darayya) merged with Jaysh al-Nasr and joined the battle in northern Hama.
 On 6 October, it was reported that Fuad al-Salah, the prominent leader of the 'Leopard Militia', was killed in northern Hama.